tripledoublev/CV/art_CV.md

 #### Solo exhibition
 2022 Conditions actuelles, Quai 5160, Montreal, QC
 #### Group exhibitions
-2019 The Yard, The The The, Toronto, ON
+2022 Toil, and a Peaceful Life, Pumice Raft, Toronto, ON 2019 The Yard, The The The, Toronto, ON
 2017 Something about Plants and Cables, Ostavinska Galerija, Belgrade, Serbia
 2017 Residency, Jetrichovice, Czech Republic (organised by New Scenario)